thombashi/pytest-md-report/README.rst

   md_report_verbose (string):
                         Verbosity level for pytest-md-report.
 If not set, use the verbosity level of pytest.
 Defaults to 0. md_report_color (string):
-                        How coloring output reports. auto: for terminal output, render colored (text and background) reports using ANSI escape codes. for file output, render the report without color. text: render colored text reports by using ANSI escape codes. never: render report without color.
-Defaults to
+                        How coloring output reports. auto: detect the output destination and colorize reports appropriately with the output. for terminal output, render colored (text and background) reports using ANSI escape codes. for file output, render the report without color. text: render colored text reports by using ANSI escape codes. never: render report without color.
+Defaults to 'auto'. md_report_output (string):
-                        'ColorPolicy.AUTO'.
-  md_report_output (string):
                         Path to a file to the outputs test report.
 Overwrite a file content if the file already exists. md_report_tee (string):